BSU-PPOE/bsu-ppoe.github.io/README.md

-# BSU Observatory

 This is the main repository for GitHub pages.
+You can edit text here in the README.md file and the content of this file is included in the website home page.

 ## Helpful Links